Anne Dyer, Project Manager

 Daisy Martinez, Boatbuilder

-I came to the Skylark IX project through my work as a boatbuilder/ teacher with Archipelago Folkschool.
+Daisy came to the Skylark IX Recovery Project through her work as a boatbuilder/ teacher with our partner Archipelago Folkschool.